-We illustrate our approach on an example on the control of a periodic second order system G with a PID controller K subjected to two frequency constraints on the error e and on the command u of the closed-loop system.
-The objective is to find $\mathbf{k} = (k_p, k_i, k_d)$ to stabilize the closed-loop system and minimizing the H{∞} norm of the controlled system to ensure the robustness.
+We illustrate our approach with an example of the control of a periodic second order system G with a PID controller K subjected to two frequency constraints on the error e and on the command u of the closed-loop system, see Figure 1.
+The objective is to find $\mathbf{k} = (k_p, k_i, k_d)$ to stabilize the closed-loop system while minimizing the H{∞} norm of the controlled system to ensure robustness.